jni/using-python-for-science/using-python-for-science/github.md

 ```

 If either Bob or Alice go back to the PR page, they will see that the PR has
 been automagically updated with Bob's new changes!
-(Though they may need to
+(They may need to
 refresh the page.)

 Alice, satisfied with the update, can now click on the "Merge pull